nunit/docs/docs/articles/developer-info/Packaging-the-Framework.md

 1. Ensure the [NUnit Framework CI](https://nunit.visualstudio.com/NUnit/_build?definitionId=11) build succeeds on all platforms and that the tests passed.
-2. Download `Package.zip` from the build and extract it locally.
+2. Download `Package.zip` from the build and extract it locally, or use the ones you built locally.
 3. Five files should be extracted, `NUnit.{version}.nupkg`, `NUnit.{version}.snupkg`, `NunitLite.{version}.nupkg`,
    `NunitLite.{version}.snupkg` and `NUnit.Framework-{version}.zip`.
 4. In Visual Studio, create a test project and add your local directory as a package source.
 Install the packages and